 - A. Refinish painted surfaces damaged during construction to match the rest of the equipment. - B. Measure voltage on the secondary side of transformer during a typical occupancy period and adjust taps to achieve nominal voltage output.
-Nominal voltage shall be +3% or -2% of nameplate secondary voltage. - C. Record final tap settings and measured voltage and include in Operation and Maintenance manuals. - 3.6 PROTECTION - A. Apply temporary heat within indoor transformer enclosures, in accordance with manufacturer's recommendations, until the space temperature and humidity are under normal control.
+Nominal voltage shall be plus three percent or minus two percent of nameplate secondary voltage. - C. Record final tap settings and measured voltage and include in Operation and Maintenance manuals. - 3.6 PROTECTION - A. Apply temporary heat within indoor transformer enclosures, in accordance with manufacturer's recommendations, until the space temperature and humidity are under normal control.